Henchworm/user-story-template/README.md

 ```
 As a user, when I visit
 "/login",
-I see a form to enter my email and password
+I see a form to enter my email OR username and password
 and a link back to the welcome screen.
 When I login, I see a successful or failed login message.
 If successful, I am routed to my user show page.
 ```